ilievski-david/theheadhunter-backend/Readme.md

 ## Backend task

+The server is coded with golang.
+I used gin for the http server and gorm as a database orm.
+The database I used is a managed postgres database hosted on digital ocean.
+The server is dockeriezed and hosted on a vps as a docker image.
+I also implemented ssl for https calls.
+The api is rest compliant.
+The address for the server is https://theheadhunter-server.davidilievski.dev:8080.

 ## Tasks
 ✅ DONE ❌ NOT DONE 👷 WIP
 1. ✅ Go through the frontend task and implement its server side REST api.